 Execution Process

-- Execution: Automatic implementation for approved proposals
+• Funding Allocation: Automatic TREAT distribution for approved proposals

 Governance Structure